For Students and Parents

 DINING

-Three homemade meals are provided each day including vegetarian/vegan options.
+Three homemade meals are provided each day including vegetarian, vegan, and gluten free options.
 Bottled spring water dispensers are available in each dorm and in the dining room.
 Our kitchen staff is notified of food allergies and the food is labeled if these ingredients are present.
 Please note that due to the large volume of food preparation, the kitchen is unable to prepare special foods for individual dietary needs.

 RECREATION

 On-campus recreation includes table tennis, badminton, basketball, and soccer.
 The Sally Thomas Recreation Center hosts indoor table tennis, pool table, board games and card game areas.
-The Common Room in the Main House has books, board games, card games, puzzles, and Wi-Fi.
+The Common Room in the Main House has a reading library, board games, card games, puzzles, and Wi-Fi.

-Off-campus recreational activities are offered most weekends.
+During the week, small local walks and trips to town are offered in the afternoon.
+Off-campus recreational activities are offered on the weekend.
 They include hiking, shopping excursions, and sightseeing trips.
 The majority of these trips are cost-free.
 These are typically small trips, and cannot accommodate the entire campus.
-We do our best to ensure that each student is able to go on at least one field trip during the summer, but we do not guarantee a spot for each student on each trip.
+We do our best to ensure that each student is able to go on at least one field trip during the summer, but we cannot guarantee a spot for each student on each trip.
 Some activities have a fee.
-Trips to local Elizabethtown and Westport may occasionally be offered during the week, but should not be expected.

 LEAVING CAMPUS

-Students under age 18 may leave campus with an adult visitor authorized by a parent only if there is a Visitor Release Form signed by the parent, naming the adult, date and time of visitation on file in the Admissions Office.
+Students under age 18 may leave campus with an adult visitor authorized by a parent, only if there is a Visitor Release Form signed by the parent, naming the adult, date and time of the visit on file in the Meadowmount Office.
 Visiting adults must register in the office prior to leaving campus with the student.
-The proper documentation must be signed before release.

 ON-CAMPUS HOUSING